grace99starr/StarrIntelligence/README.md

 # ⭐ Starr Intelligence

-A personalized AI morning brief app built as a Father's Day gift for Brett Starr.
+A personalized AI morning brief app built as a Father's Day gift.

 Every morning at 1 AM CST, an AI agent automatically generates a rich, personalized daily brief — delivered fresh at starr-intelligence.vercel.app.